There’s a magnet on my fridge that reads: “Just because you can have children doesn’t mean you should.”

 Some of you may think my reasons for being glad I didn’t have kids sound superficial, self-indulgent and/or selfish.
 I’m simply speaking my truth (with a little bit of what I hope is humor thrown in).
 And let’s face it—if these reasons reflect my priorities, then it’s probably a good thing I didn’t become a mother, right?

 Look, I know being a parent isn’t easy.
 It’s a commitment like no other.
-You are responsible for clothing and feeding and shaping the values and helping with homework and changing diapers and making doctor appointments and chauffeuring and loving and forgiving and worrying about and modeling good behavior and simply being present for another human being for the rest of his or her life.
+You are responsible for clothing and feeding and shaping the values and helping with homework and changing diapers and making doctor appointments and chauffeuring and loving and forgiving and worrying about and modelling good behaviour and simply being present for another human being for the rest of his or her life.
 Sometimes you have to make unspeakably difficult decisions.
 And sometimes you have to let go.

 I let go of societal (and some familial) expectations that I should reproduce a long time ago.
 And I’ve let go of others’ judgment of my reasons for not becoming a mom because I know in my heart it was the right decision for me.